dr-alok-tiwari/dr-alok-tiwari.github.io/README.md

-# Dr. Alok Tiwari — Portfolio Redesign
+# Dr. Alok Tiwari — Portfolio

 A polished, single-page academic and professional portfolio optimized for GitHub Pages.